With a combination of a small number of people + software + servers and robots

 A similar statement can be found in the rest of the Wiki definition.

 Expectations make sense only when similar events occur relatively evenly.
 The concept of expected value does not fit in cases where events with very extreme values can occur very rarely.
-For example, in the case of "insurance" and "lottery tickets," the expected value is negative because the chance of obtaining a large sum of insurance money or winning a lottery is very rare, but it is not appropriate to judge that buying insurance or purchasing a lottery ticket is meaningless because of this fact.
+For example, in the case of "insurance" and "lottery tickets," the expected value is negative because the chance of obtaining a large sum of insurance money or winning a lottery is very rare, but it is not appropriate to judge that buying insurance or buying a lottery ticket is meaningless because of this.

 It is in such cases that "anticipation" is introduced.